bigeasy/strata/diary.md

  algorithm.
  * Reassure yourself that you'll never delete the ghost of a key on the left most leaf page.
+ * Use no-op line to test conditions that you want to see tested in coverage.

 Stash as part of cursor.